Trump wins Iowa caucuses, cementing frontrunner status in 2024 race

 Ahead of the Iowa caucuses, Trump’s lock on the Republican grassroots was clear, with polls showing the businessman-turned-politician having a double-digit lead over his rivals.

-Many Republican voters in Iowa cast Trump as the best candidate to address their concerns about the economy, record levels of migrant arrivals at the southern border and global instability.
+Many Republican voters in Iowa cast Trump as the best candidate to address their concerns about the economy, record levels of refugee and migrant arrivals at the southern border and global instability.

 “We need something different than what we’re doing now.
 It’s not working.
 I was making more money than I ever have, and now I’m broker than I’ve ever been,” David Brunell, a 32-year-old Trump supporter, told Al Jazeera before the caucuses.